 Covers: Full tuition

-To Renew: Recipient must earn a minimum of 12-18 credit hours per semester, maintain a 3.2 cumulative GPA and perform 50 volunteer hours per semester or 100 per academic year.
+To Renew: Recipient must earn a minimum of 12-18 credit hours per semester, maintain a 3.2 cumulative GPA, participate in one on-campus organization each semester, and perform 50 volunteer hours per semester or 100 per academic year.
 Preapproval of volunteer service is required.

 Fisk Outstanding Scholars and Leaders Award

-To Renew: Recipient must earn a minimum of 12-18 credit hours per semester, maintain a 2.75 cumulative GPA and perform 25 volunteer hours per semester of 100 per academic year.
+To Renew: Recipient must earn a minimum of 12-18 credit hours per semester, maintain a 2.7 cumulative GPA participate in one on-campus club/organization each semester, and perform 25 volunteer hours per semester or 50 per academic year.
 Preapproval of volunteer service is required.

 Fisk Performance Award for Music Majors